zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 #.
 Build the binary for your application on the architecture you wish to
    debug.
 Alternatively, use the instructions above as template for testing.

-   When debugging on ARC, you will need to enable the :option:`ARC_INIT_DEBUG` configuration option in your X86 PRJ file.
+   When debugging on ARC, you will need to enable the :option:`ARC_GDB_ENABLE` configuration option in your X86 PRJ file.
 Details of this flag can be found in :file:`arch/x86/soc/quark_se/Kconfig`.
 Setting this variable will force the ARC processor to halt on bootstrap, giving the debugger a chance